KDE/digikam-doc/README.md

 # Compilation

-If you checkout this git repository, DocBook files can be compiled under Linux from a console using these steps:
+If you checkout this git repository, and if you resolve the dependencies, DocBook files can be compiled under Linux from a console using steps below which will create a build/ sub-directory to host documentation temporary files:

 ```
 # bootstrap.sh